ksubramanyeshwara/Interview-Preparation/JavaScript/06 Closure/README.md

 In closure is a function can remember and access variable from an outer function's scope even after outer function has complted the execution.

-> Function + its parent's lexical environment's reference = Closure
+> Function scope + its parent's lexical environment's reference = Closure

 > Closure is always going to use the most up-to-date value.